Xero vs QuickBooks 2026: Which Accounting Software is Best for Accountants?

 The app ecosystem is crucial for building efficient workflows.

-Winner: Xero – Larger UK-focused integration ecosystem.
+Winner: Xero – Larger integration ecosystem.

 Multi-Currency Support